 - On-page text

 Take a look at this title tag:

 If you go to the homepage and view the source code (right-click and select “View Source” or “View Page Source”), you’ll see the company set the title to be something else:

-Google did that because they felt their revised title tag would help people more than the original version.
+Google rewrote it because they felt their revised title tag would help people more than the original.

 The good news: If you follow the steps outlined in this article, Google should keep your title tags as they are.